sez11a/liferay-docs/discover/portal/articles-dxp/03-collaboration/01-managing-documents-and-media/03-using-a-sharepoint-repository.markdown

 To use a SharePoint repository inside Documents and Media, you must first create an application in SharePoint and authorize it to access the repository.

-## Creating a SharePoint Application
+## Creating a SharePoint Application [](id=creating-a-sharepoint-application)

-This section describes the steps required to register Liferay as an application in a SharePoint instance for SharePoint Online.
+This section describes the steps required to register @product@ as an application in a SharePoint instance for SharePoint Online.
 If you're using an On premise SharePoint, please consult with your administrator about the details.

 Follow these steps to create a SharePoint application:

 1. Go to your SharePoint installation's URL (`https://[your-site-name].sharepoint.com/_layouts/15/appregnew.aspx` for example).

 2. Provide the following information for your app:

     **Title:** The name displayed in Documents and Media.